Break Through (play)

-Break Through is an episodic play written by Alexandre Wall.
+Break Through is a 2011 American episodic play written by Alexandre Wall.
 It originally debuted at the University of Central Florida Conservatory Theater on March 17, 2011.

 The play comprises various monologues and scenes that chronicle different aspects of the lives of gay, lesbian, bisexual, and transgender Americans.
 The theme of overcoming discrimination and other obstacles is persistent throughout each of the scenes, which are grouped into two acts.
 The final scene touches on the topic of suicide, an issue that first came to the foreground of national consciousness in late 2010 amid a wave of LGBT teen suicides.

 It had a successful run at several Central Florida theaters and was featured at Orlando's premiere LGBT pride event, Come Out With Pride 2011 and raised over $2,000 for an LGBT non-profit organization, the Zebra Coalition.